Updated September 21st, 2016

 Social commerce is a phrase that was first coined in 2005, and refers to how social media acts as a driver for online sales.
-There are many different forms of social commerce, but they all encourage sharing of a product or brand, social validation, user-generated content, and content marketing.
+There are many forms of social commerce, but they all encourage sharing of a product or brand, social validation, user-generated content, and content marketing.
 Examining some of the top social commerce trends will help shed some light on how your own website could better utilize social media to drive sales.

 Up until the turn of the last century, interruption marketing was the law of the land.
 Billboards, commercials on radio and TV, even banner ads and popups are examples of interruption marketing.
 In return for content or a service, you had to endure some form of paid advertising.
 With the rise of the internet as the main source of media and content, marketing had to become more permission based.
 Instead of bludgeoning the public with a targeted message, brands and products had to relearn how to make consumers love them.
 Social media and e-commerce grew up together at the same time, and it turns out they go together like peanut butter and chocolate.

 Social Network E-Commerce

 Facebook added Pages for business in 2007, and later refined Pages in 2009.
 With Facebook Pages, businesses could add a Shop tab where they could display and sell items for a nominal monthly fee.
 Twitter wants to emphasize e-commerce going forward, possibly taking a small fee for transactions that originate on the site.
 Many companies currently use Twitter as part of their customer service, watching for mentions of their company name.
 Angry tweets are opportunities to solve a problem; and tweets that praise the company are recognized by the brand, ultimately gaining them an advocate.
 Pinterest is the other notable social commerce platform, where images or videos are curated by users.
 Pinterest is a marketer’s dream, as these images can link back to the originating product page.